 The technology surrounding blinds evolves every day.
-We first started with blinds that were controlled by cords but we soon realized that blinds with cords were not the most ideal if we took the safety of our pets and our children into account, and so we came up with cordless blinds.
+We first started with blinds that were controlled by cords but we soon realized that blinds with cords were not the most ideal if we took the safety of our pets and our children into account, and so we came up with cordless blinds as well as child proof blinds.
 Now we no longer had to worry about those annoying cord tangles and jams, and neither did we have to worry about our most loved little ones getting hurt.
 But even blinds without cords are NOT perfect, they do sometimes malfunction and leave us with a stuck set of blinds.
 The thing is, you may not need to call someone for repairs just yet as this problem may just be the result of the internal ribbons getting tangled.
 We’re going to tell you how to fix cordless blinds or at least tell you at what point you may need to call for replacement parts.

 Disclaimer: Please follow these instructions at your own risk.
 ZebraBlinds takes no liability for any issues or damaged caused through following DIY methods.
 Since all blinds and shades are different, we always recommend checking with your blind manufacturer or retailer first before making any modifications to your blinds.
 As well, if you are uncomfortable on your own, look for the help of a professional.

 Start by lowering your cordless blinds or shades down fully (or as far as possible) as this will straighten the internal mechanism.
 It is advisable to avoid straightening your blinds by pulling on the sides as this may only serve to complicate the existing problem.
 We suggest pulling the blinds by the lower middle section instead to ensure as little complication as possible.